plippe/blog/_posts/2018-10-01-taming-cats-nonempty.md

 > *Cats is a library which provides abstractions for functional programming in the [Scala programming language](https://scala-lang.org/).
 The name is a playful shortening of the word category.*

-As [I said previously]({{ site.baseurl }}{% post_url 2018-09-01-taming-cats-equality %}), Scala has a few issues, and [cats](https://typelevel.org/cats/) offer some solutions.
+As [I said previously]({{ site.baseurl }}{% post_url 2018-09-01-taming-cats-equality %}), Scala has a few issues and [cats](https://typelevel.org/cats/) offer some solutions.
 To avoid being overwhelmed, I will only be looking at NonEmpty in this post.

 Scala has a wonderful collection library, but some of its methods are partial functions.
 The `head` method, for example, will throw an error when it is called on an empty list.